Fluid limit of a distributed ledger model with random delay: Proof of lemmas

+which approaches zero as $\epsilon\rightarrow 0$.
+This implies that when the parameters $\lambda,N,\epsilon$ approach their limit, the desired initial condition holds with probability approaching one.

-In equation \ref{kp_dn_1} we split the term into a part with initial condition and a part which contains the variables generated after $t=0$ and both parts follows the same rule when generated.
-Therefore it is sufficient to derive the probability bound for the later part when assuming the initial condition follows a similar behavior.
-And if not mentioned specifically, we will omit the detailed proof of eligibility of the assumption for initial conditions. \end{proof}
+In equation (\ref{kp_dn_1}) we decompose the term into a part with the initial condition and a part involving the variables generated after $t=0$, and both parts follow the same rule when generated.
+Therefore, it is sufficient to derive the probability bound for the latter part by assuming that the initial condition follows a similar behavior.
+The same idea can be applied to other assumptions on the initial condition, and hence we will omit the lemmas and proofs on the validity of these assumptions.
+Since only finitely many such assumptions are required, the probability that any of them is violated also vanishes and hence Proposition \ref{k_prop_ini} follows. \end{proof}